-Computerised indexes are available for searching at a cost of £14.00 for up to six hours on the day of the booking.
+Computerised indexes are available to search for £14.00 for up to six hours on the day of the booking.
 This cost includes two verifications of entries by staff, with the option of further verifications at £4.00 each.

 An index search is when you can see the index only, if verification is requested a member of staff will look up the register and read the entry to you.